wunderio/elasticsearch_helper/UPGRADE.md

 already defined in `getMappingDefinition()` and `getIndexDefinition()` methods.
 3. [ ] Run `drush updb` to update the configuration structure.
 4. [ ] Export configuration of Elasticsearch Helper module.

+## Changes in included sub-modules

+As sub-modules in Elasticsearch Helper 7.x have been moved to their own project pages, add them manually to the project if necessary:

+``
+composer require drupal/elasticsearch_helper_aws
+composer require drupal/elasticsearch_helper_content
+composer require drupal/elasticsearch_helper_instant
+composer require drupal/elasticsearch_helper_views
+``

 ## Changes in index plugins